timeopochin/tokiponakeyboard/README.md

  ![](other/images/keyboard-intermediate-key.jpg)

-Here, you are presented with more word keys that will simply type the word as well as:
+Here, you are presented with more word keys that will simply type the word, as well as:

 ![](other/images/unofficial.jpg) Unofficial (non pu) words - which are essentially word keys.